yassato/RegressionFDS/application/README.md

 - subsetSNP.py
 Python script to extract genotype data from .hdf available at AraGWAS Catalog (https://aragwas.1001genomes.org).

+- BranchNo2019GWAS.R
+Field GWAS of the branch number using 199 accessions of *A. thaliana*.

+- BranchNo2019GWASfigure.R
+Manhattan and QQ plots for the output from "BranchNo2019GWAS.R".

-**Note that the others are input or intermediate file given by a symbolic link**
+**Note that the others are input or intermediate files given as symbolic links**